-However, you can’t make your program successful without a concrete strategy.
+However, you can’t make your brand ambassadorship program successful without a concrete strategy.
 You need to craft a structured plan for your program and make sure that your employees are on board.

 1. Identify Your Brand Ambassadors

 You can either get started with a small group of users and scale up your program later on or you can invite all your employees to take part in the program right away.

 However, employees who are not invited to join the program may feel excluded from your branding efforts which may affect employee engagement at your workplace.

-Activating all your employees not only does strengthen team cohesion in your organisation, but it also helps you improve your brand’s reach and web traffic right away.
+Activating all your employees not only does strengthen team cohesion in your organization, but it also helps you improve your brand’s reach and web traffic right away.

-Tip: Whichever option you choose, make sure that team leaders are on board so they can share personal branding best practices with their team.
+💡Whichever option you choose, make sure that team leaders are on board so they can share personal branding best practices with their team.

 2. Set Specific and Measurable Goals

 What are your expectations, what KPIs do you want to look at to measure the success of your program?
 Do you want to empower your employees on social media to boost your content marketing strategy, increase traffic to your website, generate leads or do you expect your employees to contribute to your employer brand?

-Share your goals and KPIs with the whole organisation so everyone is on the same page and able to evaluate the results achieved so far now.
+Share your goals and KPIs with the whole organization so everyone is on the same page and able to evaluate the results achieved so far now.

-Tip: Don’t forget your employees!
+💡Don’t forget your employees!
 Make sure that your program helps them build their personal brand and position themselves as experts in your industry.
 Define with your employees personal objectives they want to achieve by participating in the program.

 3. Plan Your Content Strategy

 Content is key when it comes to employee advocacy.
-How can you expect your employees to share company-related content if this content is not engaging?
+Think about tit: how can you expect your employees to share company-related content if this content is not engaging?

 Don’t forget to use in-house content but also third-party content that will sound less promotional.
 Indeed, Internet users tend to be fed up with corporate messaging: 83% of Internet users would like to be able to filter ads they see.

-To make your employee advocacy program engaging, share with your employees blog posts, press releases, infographics and videos: according to G2Crowd, videos shared on social media generate 1200% more shares than text and image.
+To make your employee advocacy program engaging, share with your employees blog posts, press releases, infographics and videos.
+According to G2Crowd, videos shared on social media generate 1200% more shares than text and image.

-Tip: Did you know that your employees could contribute to your content strategy?
+💡Did you know that your employees could contribute to your content strategy?
 Your employees are proud to be associated with your brand so give them the opportunity to share their own thoughts and experience, invite them to create their own posts!